 - Register yourself and/or your company as a Data Privacy Day Champion.

-- Use #PrivacyAware on social media and follow us on Facebook and Twitter.
+- Use #PrivacyAware on Twitter and Instagram and follow us on Facebook